AI Exam

 Ovarian Examination

-- Ovaries may be enlarged, but this is not always present in PCOS.
+- Ovaries may be enlarged on physical exam, but this is not universally present.

-- Pelvic ultrasound is typically required for assessing ovarian volume and follicle count.
+- Pelvic ultrasound is usually required to evaluate ovarian volume and follicle count.

 Investigations